ec500-software-engineering/case-study-JiaruiJin/README.md

 ## Testing: describe unit/integration/module tests and the test framework
 How are they ensuring the testing is meaningful?
 Do they have code coverage metrics for example?
 What CI platform(s) are they using (e.g. Travis-CI, AppVeyor)?
 What computing platform combinations are tested on their CI?
-E.g. Windows 10, Cygwin, Linux, Mac, GCC, Clang They mainly use CircleCI as their CI platform just as shown in the figure below.
+E.g. Windows 10, Cygwin, Linux, Mac, GCC, Clang
+They mainly use CircleCI as their CI platform just as shown in the figure below.
+**How CircleCI works:**  Every time a developer commit code, it will create a build and autoatically runs the build in a clean container or virtual machine to do the testing job.
+If the build fails, the developer will receive a notification to fix it.
+If the build passes, it will be deployed to various environments to accelarate the product going to market faster.
 ![CircleCI](https://github.com/ec500-software-engineering/case-study-JiaruiJin/blob/master/CircleCI.PNG)

 ## Software Architecture
 ![Architecture Diagram](https://github.com/ec500-software-engineering/case-study-JiaruiJin/blob/master/Structure.PNG)
 ### Java Layer